-This paper describes a new (patent pending) method of near isothermal compression and expansion of gases.
+This paper describes our patented method of near isothermal compression and expansion of gases.
 In this paper the term isothermal means a system that approaches isothermal or is more isothermal than adiabatic.
 In any real machine it is not possible to have a truly isothermal or adiabatic process but this paper describes a practical method of approaching isothermal.

 The paper mainly describes the isothermal process in terms of gas compression, as this will generally be the more common application but the process is equally applicable to gas expansion.